 We adopted this approach in 2016 after extensive consultation with stakeholders, and taking into account the matters in the Biofuels Act.
 It is based on our findings that there is a high degree of consumer choice in retail fuels.
 There is also some competition in the supply of wholesale ethanol.

-More information on our calculation and why we consider it is the most appropriate approach is available in our 2017-18 ethanol market monitoring report
+More information on our calculation and why we consider it is the most appropriate approach is available here.

 Our spreadsheet model which calculates the reasonable price for ethanol can be found here

 We are also required to monitor the retail market for petrol-ethanol blends